rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 >

+There is no required format for ConfigSource names.
+SmallRye chooses to use the class name.
+RESTEasy uses a naming pattern.

+> Side Note
+>>As of this writing there is an implementation issue being addressed for
+>>RESTEsay ConfigSource names.
+The pattern is as follows.
+>>The first "null" will be the "display-name" declared within element
+>>"web-app" in the web.xml.
+When no "display-name" is declared the
+>>text "unnamed" will be used.
+The second "null" is the "servlet-name"
+>>for ServletConfigSources and "filter-name" for FilterConfigSource.
+>>If no name is found "unnamed" will be used.
+>

+The first 2 ConfigSources, SysPropConfigSource and EnvConfigSource are required by the specification.
+SysPropConfigSource is for retrieving system properties.
+Its ordinal is 400.
+EnvConfigSource is for retrieving Environment variables.
+Its ordinal is 300.

+There is a third ConfigSource required by the specification not seen in this list.
+It is a ConfigSource for a microprofile-config.properties file.
+In SmallRye its class name is PropertiesConfigSource.
+Its default ordinal is 100.
+We will look at that one in module two.

+The next 3 ConfigSources, ServletConfigSource, FilterConfigSource and ServletContextConfigSource are RESTEasy specific.
+They represent the three areas in a REST application in which RESTEasy supports external configuration, servlet declarations, filter declarations and application "context-param" declarations respectively.
+RESTEasy assigns these ConfigSources low ordinals, 60, 50, and 40.

+An instance of each of these three ConfigSources is always assigned to a running servlet.
+When there is no configuration data for one of these ConfigSources, the instance is present but empty.

+> Side Note
+>>The Servlet specification does not define an order of precedence among these three
+>>elements.
+It defines three classes that implementations use to access the data in
+>>these elements.
+This means there is no chance of confusion when there are duplicate
+>>"param-names" declared in any of these elements.
+This is not true for
+>>Microprofile-Configuration particularly when handling legacy EE applications.
+For
+>>RESTEasy there is some potential for "param-name" collision between servlet, filter
+>>and context elements.
+>

 #### Inspect ConfigSources Contents
 I will leave it to the reader to print the property list for SysPropConfigSource and EnvConfigSource because the output for each is 100+ lines.
 Here are the